Here are some steps you can take to troubleshoot sound issues with OpenShot running in Windows 10/Windows 11:

-- Ensure that the Playback Audio Device is set correctly for your sound interface/output under Preferences in the Preview tab.
-(Speakers vs. headphones, line out vs. USB vs. Bluetooth, etc.) Since it is a setting, you will need to restart OpenShot.
-Perhaps try a different audio device (USB, audio over HDMI from the video card, etc.) to rule out other clip audio issues.
+Check that the Playback Audio Device is set correctly for your sound output under Preferences in the Preview tab.
+Restart OpenShot after changing the settings.
+You can also try a different audio device (USB, audio over HDMI from the video card, etc.) to rule out other clip audio issues.

-- Try disabling 'Audio Enhancements' under the advanced settings tab of your audio device in the Windows Sound Control Panel.
+Try disabling 'Audio Enhancements' under the advanced settings tab of your audio device in the Windows Sound Control Panel.

 If you're using headphones, plug them in before starting OpenShot.

 Make sure you have the latest security updates from Microsoft.
 Use the Windows 10 Update Assistant to update your Windows 10 to the latest security patches.